 - Check in with the older adult regularly.
 Pay attention to your loved one’s body language, and make certain to step in when required.
 Sometimes moving to a less noisy room to rest is helpful.
 Even when your senior loved one seems relaxed and content, it’s best to sporadically ask simply, “How are you doing?” to circumvent any potential problems before they arise.

 - Keep the senior engaged.
 As much as possible, include the senior in the activities other members of the family are taking pleasure in, whether singing holiday songs, opening gifts, reminiscing, or watching holiday classics.
 Often, long-term memory remains intact even if short-term memory is decreased, and holiday traditions such as these may ignite renewed interest and engagement.

 For further tips and resources related to making the holiday season as pleasant as possible for those with Alzheimer’s or dementia, connect with Morning Glory Home Care.
 Our care team is highly skilled in the most compassionate, patient, and creative care techniques to help seniors stay as safe, independent, and engaged as possible.
-Reach out to us now at 618-667-8400 for additional information on our top-rated care at home in Chester.
+Reach out to us now at 618-667-8400 for additional information on our top-rated memory care in Belleville, IL and the surrounding area.